iremkapucuoglu/p4b-website/content/en/contact.md

 heading = "Contact Us"
-subheading = "Some optional subheading" template = "contact-block" text = "Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visuals"
+subheading = "Some optional subheading" template = "contact-block" text = "If you have any ideas, questions or requests, please feel free to get in touch with us by simply using the contact form below. "

 +++